Introduction: What Can Eye Movements Tell Us About Reading?

 Step 1: EOG Circuit Description

-The battery operated, Heathkit EOG Module is compact, signal processor featuring channel-dedicated: 50/60 Hz rejection, baseline controls (Offsets 1-4), high and low pass filtering (HPF 1&2 = 0.05 Hz; LPF 1&2 = 30 Hz) and adjustable amplifier controls (Gains 1-2).
+The battery operated, Heathkit EOG Module is compact, bio-signal conditioner featuring channel-dedicated: 50/60 Hz rejection, baseline controls (Offsets 1-4), high and low pass filtering (HPF 1&2 = 0.05 Hz; LPF 1&2 = 30 Hz) and adjustable amplifier controls (Gains 1-2).
 I checked both sides of the circuit board for obvious physical damage.
 Aside from an improperly seated integrated circuit, everything seemed satisfactory.

 Rejection of 60 Hz noise is achieved with differential amplifier, A1 that increases input signals that are dissimilar in voltage, while limiting electrical noise that is common to both inputs.
 Voltage output from a differential amp is proportional to the difference in voltage between each input.

 The graphic of the low frequency response curve (HPF1) gives a qualitative indication of the increase in amplifier output with respect to frequency.
 The graphic of the high frequency response curve (LPF1) on the right side of the board gives a qualitative indication of the drop off in amplifier output with respect to frequency.
-Together, the cutoff frequencies of 0.05 Hz and 30 Hz define bandpass for the EOG signals, which includes the expected range of EM frequencies associated with reading behavior.
+Together, the cutoff frequencies of 0.05 Hz and 30 Hz describe EOG bandpass, which refers to the expected range of EM frequencies associated with reading behavior.
 Because fixations have low frequencies, EOG units use minimal low frequency filtering.
 High frequency filtering reduces the presence of facial muscle activity as well as 60 Hz noise remaining in the signal.

 Amplifier, A3 multiplies the input signal by a factor determined by Gain 1.
 Lastly, the (DC) Offsets 1&2 adjust the EOG baseline by adding voltage to or subtracting voltage from the signal.
 The 9-pin D connector on the far right edge of the board accepts 12 VDC to power the board.